Imagen dinámica

 Remember, there are no strict rules on how to use these transitions.
 The magic lies in your creativity, in how you combine them and adapt them to your unique style.
 Each page you create is an opportunity to experiment, to challenge conventions, and to find new ways to connect with your audience.

-So pick up your pencil, open your sketchbook, and start playing with these transitions.
+So grab your pencil, open your sketchbook, and start playing with these transitions.
 Observe how your narrative changes, how your style develops, and how your stories come to life in ways you never imagined.
 The world of comics is full of infinite possibilities, and now you have the tools to explore them all.

 Are you ready to revolutionize your sequential art?
 Start your journey towards narrative mastery here.